 In the 3rd and 2nd Centuries BC, Rome, after consolidating its hold on the Italian peninsula would soon come up against the power of the Mediterranean, Carthage.
 Carthage was Phoenician city founded in 814 BC, and the term Punic relates to the Latin and Greek words for Phoenician.
-From the founding of the Republic, the powerful Carthaginians had long supported Rome in its bid to secure its own independence and strength in Italy.
+From the founding of the Roman Republic, the powerful Carthaginians had long supported Rome in its bid to secure its own independence and strength in Italy.
 As late as 279 BC, the two states were allied against Pyrrhus of Epirus in order to contain his expansionist goals, but as Rome's strength grew as a result, so did the rivalry and animosity between the two.

 Carthage was, in this time period, by far the greatest sea power on the Mediterranean.
 Naval authority and vast merchant routes brought wealth and power to the North African city.
 By the time Rome gained control of all of Italy, Carthage held sway over North Africa from Libya to Gibraltar, much of southern Spain and the islands of Corsica, Sardinia and part of Sicily.
 Contact prior to Roman control of Italy was limited, but with Rome now within striking distance of Sicily, conflict was inevitable.
 When the Sicilian city of Messana revolted against Carthaginian rule in 264 BC, the Romans, once again, jumped at the opportunity to expand under the guise of aiding another city.